 How Much Does Youth Hockey Cost in Nevada?

-Nevada hockey is centered almost entirely in Las Vegas, where the Golden Knights' arrival in 2017 transformed youth participation virtually overnight.
-The city's rinks run at capacity, driving up ice costs, and competitive teams face the challenge of being geographically isolated from other major hockey markets.
+Nevada hockey is concentrated almost entirely in Las Vegas, where the Golden Knights' arrival in 2017 substantially increased youth participation.
+The city's rinks run at capacity, driving up ice costs, and competitive teams face the challenge of being geographically distant from other major hockey markets.

 Season Cost by Level